glowingstone124/TinyMSG/README.txt

 TinyMSG uses port 1234 for communication.
 Please make sure that you have allowed port 1234 in your firewall settings.
 You can also manually change the communication port in the config.json file.

-Note: You need to manually update the port and hostname information in the Client.java file to match your server.
-I will add a configuration file (cfg) in future updates.

 This chat application currently only supports English.
 Chinese support will be added in the future.